Kreswell/kreswell.github.io/_posts/APointlessReconstructionOfTheRealNumbers.md

 Let $X$ be a space.
 We're going to construct several different structures on $X$.
 Two of these are order structures, so we need to be careful with notation to avoid confusion.

 ## Conceptual Motivation
-Typically we think of measurement as a
+Typically we think of measurement as assigning a real number to a real-world phenomenon.
+However, this isn't really how it works.
+A real-world measurement can never specify

 ## The Pointless Topology